 So, which peanut butter are consumers going nuts for?
-It looks like Bramwells (ALDI) is still the peanut butter to Aussies’ jam, after it was rated best for value for money and overall satisfaction.
+It looks like Bramwells (ALDI) is still the peanut butter to Aussies’ jam, after it was rated best for packaging, value for money and overall satisfaction.

 Here are the best peanut butter brands in Australia, as rated by consumers in Canstar Blue’s latest review:

 ALDI’s Bramwells topped our peanut butter ratings once again, rating best for packaging, value for money, and overall satisfaction.
 Meanwhile, Sanitarium managed to get the edge on taste, alongside Mayver’s and Bega.
 Sanitarium and Bega similarly picked up full marks for texture, as did Mayver’s for variety and packaging.